-If you are a fan of cozy but minimalist style, a Scandinavian bedroom design might just be the right style for you.
-You will be far from alone.
+A Scandinavian bedroom design might just be the right style for you if you are a fan of cozy but minimalist style.
+You will not be alone in your style choice.
 Scandinavian design has become one of the most popular design aesthetics of the modern era.

 One of the best things about Scandinavian interior design is that it is for everyone.
 This means that we all have access to this style, not just the rich and famous.
 This is because the elements that make up this look are all around us, we just have to know what to look for.